burtchell/dotfiles/README.md

 export PATH="~/neovim/squashfs-root/usr/bin:$PATH"
 ```

-Then run the following command to create a symbolic link to the neovim config from my dotfiles:
+Then run the following command to manually create a symbolic link to the neovim config from my dotfiles:

 ```
 ln -s ~/dotfiles/.config/nvim/ ~/.config/nvim